Hi I'm Annie - Designer, Maker, Mum & Raver.

 Frustratingly as a young business with a limited budget it's extremely difficult to tick all of the boxes throughout the supply chain.
 Also everyone has a different idea of what "eco" means to them, organic, fair trade, buy local, vegan, cruelty free.
 I know I try to live and work as consciously as possible and hope these values will be reflected in the brand.

 Raising Ravers garments are not mass produced cheaply.
 They are made in small quantities, they are quality pieces made to last.
-We hope each piece will become a treasured heirloom to be passed down to siblings or friends for years to come.
-Our oversized designs and generous sizing means garments can be worn for longer; which is great for your pocket and our planet.
-Baby and kids wear can be so fast fashion especially when garments are grown out of so quickly; I hope our approach will do its bit to be slow fashion not throw away.
+I hope each piece will become a treasured heirloom to be passed down to siblings or friends for years to come.
+The relaxed oversized style and some clever features mean garments are ‘designed to fit for longer’ which is great for your pocket and our planet.
+Childrenswear can be so fast fashion as garments are grown out of so quickly; I hope our approach will do its bit to slow it down.

-I’m sure we’re far from perfect though we are open to new ideas on how to improve and until then please know good ethics are a conscious thought process throughout our work...never an afterthought.
+I am always open to ways to improve but until then please know good ethics are a conscious thought process throughout the brand...never an afterthought.